 In fact, in more recent research, Liz Day and her colleagues found that being a hopeful person was related to academic achievement above and beyond IQ, divergent thinking (the ability to generate a lot of ideas), and Conscientiousness!

 In another recent study with athletes, hope predicted GPA and, among female cross-country athletes in particular, the state of having hope predicted athletic outcomes beyond training, self-esteem, confidence, and mood.

 Hope Improves Creativity

 Rebecca Görres at University College Utrecht found that when people were made to think, hopefully, their creativity improved!
 In her study, participants who were instructed to think hopefully were better at making remote associations, generated a higher quantity of ideas, and added more details to their ideas compared to those who weren’t instructed to think hopefully.
 This link between hope and creativity makes sense because hope involves coming up with a number of different strategies for obtaining a goal.

 Hope is one of the most powerful mindsets for success & well-being.

-Talent, skill, ability—whatever you want to call it— can help you get to your goal but aren’t enough to get you there.
-A wealth of psychological research over the past few decades show loud and clear that it’s the psychological vehicles i.e. mindsets that really get you there.
+Talent, skill, ability—whatever you want to call it— can help you get to your goal, but it isn’t enough to get you there.
+A wealth of psychological research over the past few decades shows loud and clear that it’s the psychological vehicles, i.e., mindsets that really get you there.
 You can have the best engine in the world, but if you can’t drive it, you won’t get anywhere.